seermedical/seer-py/README.md

 To start a Jupyter notebook, run `jupyter notebook` in a command/bash window.
 Further instructions on Jupyter can be found here: https://github.com/jupyter/notebook

+## Authenticating

+To access data from the Seer platform you must first register for an account at https://app.seermedical.com/.
+You can then use seer-py to authenticate with the API.

+Create an instance of the `SeerAuth` class (defined in _auth.py_) and provide your email address and password using one of the following options:

+1. Pass them as arguments when instantiating the `SeerAuth` object.
+2. In your home directory, create a  _.seerpy/_ folder, and within it a file named _credentials_.
+Save your email address on the first line and your password on the second line with no other text.
+3. If you don't use one of the previous options, you will be prompted for your email address and password in the terminal or Jupyter notebook before you can retrieve any data.

 ## Running with other API endpoints

 To run seer-py against other environments (for instance against a development API server), perform the following steps: